MclaughlinSteve/automerge-kt/README.md

 (Optional) Set the `AUTOMERGE_LABEL` environment variable with whatever label you're using to automerge.
 By default `Automerge` will be used.

-Replace the placeholders in the [config.yml](src/main/resources/config.yml) with the information relative to your project (i.e. the url to as many repos as you want to run it across).
+Replace the repository url in the [config.yml](src/main/resources/config.yml) with the information relative to your project (i.e. the urls to as many repos as you want to run it across).

 Also, if you want to change the rate that it runs, update the `INTERVAL` constant in [Main.kt](src/main/kotlin/Main.kt).